 College Savings Tutorial

-You probably already realize that there are too many pieces in the college savings puzzle for us to offer a plan that fits every family.
-Your particular circumstances determine what’s best for you.
-However, we can offer some general advice that may help you.
+There are too many pieces in the college savings puzzle for there to be a single solution that fits every family.
+Your particular circumstances determine what's best for you.
+That said, there is some general advice that will help you make a plan.

 Establish a savings budget.
-One of the first steps you should take in planning for your child’s future college expenses is to establish a savings goal.
-There are many very useful college cost calculators on the Internet and we encourage you to utilize them.
+One of the first steps you should take in planning for your child's future college expenses is to establish a savings goal.
+There are many free college cost calculators available, including those from Savingforcollege.com, and we encourage you to utilize them.
 But you can also get a rough idea of how much you should be saving every month just by referring to the chart below.
-It shows the monthly savings goal from now through college graduation for a family with one child expected to enroll in the average four-year public university, the average four-year private college, or the average Ivy League college/university.
+It shows the monthly savings goal from now through college graduation for a family with one child expected to enroll in the average four-year public university or the average four-year private college.

 You can easily adjust these targets based on (1) the current four-year cost of the college or university your child expects to enroll in, and (2) the amount of savings you already have set aside for college.
 Simply compute the difference between those two figures (your "savings gap") and estimate a result using the table.